isabella232/training-workshop/instructions/part-1-lesson-3.md

 - Create a project
 - Create deployment process
 - Create a release
-- Deploy release to one environment
+- Deploy release
 - Observe Project Overview

 ## Achievement
-- Visit your development web site and see the deployed app running
+- Visit your `Development` web site and see the deployed application running

 # Lesson